 6. Fête de la Musique

-Ever wish your life was a musical?
-On June 21, feel free to burst into spontaneous song – others won’t judge you, and perhaps they will join in!
-That’s because it is the Fête de la Musique, a countrywide music festival that promotes musicians at any skill level and sponsors free concerts.
+Have you ever wished your life was a musical?
+On June 21, feel free to burst into spontaneous song; others won’t judge you, and perhaps they will join in!
+This is the day of the Fête de la Musique, a countrywide music festival that promotes musicians at all skill levels and sponsors free concerts.
 All genres are welcome, and people are encouraged to attend live performances and listen to tunes throughout the day.
-The celebration, established in 1982, has since spread to locations across virtually every inhabited continent (sorry, Antarctica).
+The celebration, established in 1982, has since spread across virtually every inhabited continent (sorry, Antarctica).
 You’ll find the spirit of the Fête de la Musique spanning the Riviera, from major cities to rural communities.
-The date is also special for another reason: as the summer solstice for the Northern Hemisphere, expect longer daylight…which means more time to dance, sing and jam out!
+The date is also special for another reason: As the summer solstice for the Northern Hemisphere, expect longer daylight, which means more time to dance, sing, and jam!
 Our South of France apartments are perfect for experiencing this musical jubilee!

 7. Lavender Festival (Digne-les-Bains)

-Whether you’re drawn by the color or fragrance, the lavender plant is especially mesmerizing in the summer air.
-Southern France is known for extensive fields of these purple herbs, and the picturesque town of Digne-les-Bains goes a step further: they organize a multiple-day festival around them!
-Drive down to this hot springs epicenter and administrative capital in early August for the Corso de la Lavande, where lavender is incorporated heavily into the program: it’s strewn across parade floats, sold at the farmers’ market, and celebrated for its regional historical resonance in music and dance.
+Whether it’s by the color or fragrance, the lavender plant is especially mesmerizing in the summer air.
+Southern France is known for extensive fields of these purple herbs, and the picturesque town of Digne-les-Bains goes a step further by organizing a multi-day festival for them!
+Drive down to this hot springs epicenter and administrative capital in early August for the Corso de la Lavande.
+Lavender is heavily incorporated into the program; it’s strewn across parade floats, sold at the farmer’s market, and celebrated for its regional historical resonance in music and dance.
 While you’re in Digne, pop over to the treasured Gassendi art museum or go for a dip in the village’s famous thermal baths!

 8. Cannes Film Festival